 South Eastern Ontario was once the epicentre of a brand new nation.
 From the first stagecoach to the last of the legendary steam locomotives, Canada’s transportation journey began right here.

-Everywhere you go throughout The Great Waterway there is a diverse and rich history that reveals itself in both obvious and subtle ways.
+Everywhere you go throughout South Eastern Ontario there is a diverse and rich history that reveals itself in both obvious and subtle ways.
 I would have liked to include every single point of interest relevant to transportation, but there is simply too many to fit in a bi-weekly blog article.
 For your convenience, however, we have created a custom Google map that is full of ideas (see below).

 As always, thanks for reading!